Bury in Bloom garden competition

 Entries in the 'Best school environmental garden' category will also be judged on overall cleanliness of the grounds and weed control as well as the amount of effort that goes into environmental education.

-All entries are also judged on whether RHS Britain in Bloom's annual theme has been incorporated.
-This year's theme is 'Greening grey Britain for health and happiness' which is about transforming hard grey areas into living, planted places that enrich lives.
-The aim is to change 6,000 grey spaces by the end of 2017.
+All entries are also judged on whether RHS Britain in Bloom's theme to 'Green grey Britain for health, happiness, wildlife and the environment' which is about transforming hard grey areas into living, planted places that enrich lives.
+The aim is to change 6,000 grey spaces.
 You can find out more about this theme and pledge your support at the RHS website.
 Please note that you do not have to incorporate this theme to be able to enter the competition.

 What awards or prizes could I win?